sakshi26tangar/BridgeLabz-SIPP-Training/README.md

 - Manages online exams with subjects, difficulty levels, questions, answers, and student submissions using OOP and collections.

+#### ✅ Workshop 05 — Smart City Transport & Service Management
+This workshop builds a **Smart City Transport Management System** using **Java 8 features**:
+- Uses **Streams & Lambda expressions** for filtering, mapping, and aggregating transport data.
+- Implements **default & static methods in interfaces** for service contracts.
+- Demonstrates **functional interfaces** (e.g., `Predicate`, `Consumer`) for flexible operations.
+- Applies OOP principles with aggregation, association, and composition in a real-world context.

 ---

 ### 3. 🔹 `core-java`